virtualidentityag/gulp-frontend-boilerplate/README.md

 ### 1. Node.js and NPM

 **Node.js** is a JavaScript runtime which will allow us to run a host of tools.
 In fact node.js even runs a tiny webserver which will enable you to browse the components of the frontend.
-**NPM** is the Node Package Manager which will allow us to download and install required components for Node.js with ease.
+**NPM** is the Node Package Manager and is only used to install yarn.

 1. Install as instructed on <http://nodejs.org>.
 2. (On Windows if asked) choose to also install NPM and add Node.js to your path.
 3. Check the installation of Node.js and NPM by running `node -v` or `npm -v` from your command line.

+### 2. yarn
+**yarn** is a Node Package Manager which will allow us to download and install required components for Node.js with ease See <https://yarnpkg.com/> for details of this dependency manager

+1. Run `npm install -g yarn` to install yarn dependency manager 1a.
+(On windows) You can also get the installer from <https://yarnpkg.com/en/docs/install>.

-### 2. Gulp
+### 3. Gulp

 **Gulp** is a task automator running on Node.js.
 It will do a lot of hard work for us preparing the source code for productive use.
 Amongst others Gulp combines files, shrinks them, tests code for faults etc.

-1. Run `npm install -g gulp-cli` to install Gulp's command line interface globally.
+1. Run `yarn global add gulp-cli` to install Gulp's command line interface globally.
 This will put the gulp command in your system path, allowing it to be run from any directory.
 2. Test the installation of Gulp by running `gulp --version` from your command line.

-### 3. Bower

-1. Run `npm install -g bower` from your command line to install Bower and have it globally available.
-2. Test the installation of Bower by entering `bower --version` from your command line.

 ### 4. Typings

-1. Run `npm install -g typings` from your command line to install Typings and have it globally available.
+1. Run `yarn global add typings` from your command line to install Typings and have it globally available.
 2. Test the installation of Typings by entering `typings --version` from your command line.